What's the financial damage caused by a divorce?

 For the Legal Aid Department, you will need to pass a financial test, where you will be asked to input your income, liabilities and other expenses for the year.
 If your financial resources do not exceed RM50,000 per annum, you may qualify for legal aid.
 Not sure?
 You can take the test here.

 Note that since the Legal Aid Department is backed up with divorces cases (70% in 2017), your case may take longer than if you were to engage a lawyer on your own.

 Other options include legal aid services offered by the Bar Council and Muslims may reach out to Sisters in Islam for legal advice.

 There are two basic types of support – child support and spousal support.
 Typically, the husband (though not always) will be asked to provide support for the wife and children, if any, but the amount is not set in stone.

 It will be determined through negotiations by the lawyers of both parties or through the courts.
 Criteria for deciding on the support amount rests on the current income of the support provider, monthly expenses, etc.

-Both support payments do not have a set figure in place and will be decided by the Shariah Court if the husband and wife are unable to settle on an amount.
+Both support payments don't have a set figure in place and will be decided by the Shariah Court if the husband and wife are unable to settle on an amount.

-It’s clear that divorces can cost as much as, and sometimes even more, than a wedding.
+Final note: Divorces can cost as much as, and sometimes even more, than a wedding